make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [subpanel0576](https://github.com/subpanel0576) for assisting with support for V Jules.V SK17 galaxy projector.
 - [camcamnz](https://github.com/camcamnz) for contributing support for KRain KRX6 irrigation controller, which was merged with KRX8.
 - [nonamelee1003](https://github.com/nonamelee1003) for assisting with support for eMylo US-08e3 dual outlet + USB wall outlet (implemented as a generic multiswitch).
+- [marcbaul](https://github.com/marcbaul) for assisting with support for Emke Orbrad PTR towel radiator.